sputot/RINO/README.md

 - ```eta.png```, ```gamma.png```: error measures (eta_o = (width of sampled set)/(width of over_approx) ; eta_i = (width of under_approx)/(width of sampled set);
 gamma = (width of under_approx)/(width of over_approx)

-These different type of inner and outer approximations are those described in "Inner and Outer Reachability for the Analysis of Control Systems" ([HSCC2019] in References below)
+These different type of inner and outer approximations are those described in "Inner and Outer Reachability for the Analysis of Control Systems" ([HSCC2019] in References below).

+Note that the files produced can slightly vary depending on the system type (ode, dde, discrete-time)

 ### Modifying / adding one's own example